JonasJurczok/factorio-todo-list/README.md

 ### Basic usage

 Uppon starting a game with this mod (or loading an existing save for that matter) you will find a small button in the upper left corner.
-Just click it :)
+Just click it or press shift-T :)

 ![minimized](https://github.com/JonasJurczok/factorio-todo-list/blob/master/img/minimized.png)